+As per Section 148 of the Act, the Company is required to have the audit of its cost records conducted by a Cost Accountant.
 The Board of Directors on the recommendation of the Audit Committee, appointed M/s.
-Vijender Sharma & Co., Cost Accountants, as Cost Auditors of the Company for the financial year 2021-22 at a remuneration of Rs.
+Vijender Sharma & Co., Cost Accountants, as Cost Auditors of the Company for the financial year 2022-23 at a remuneration of Rs.
 80,000/- (Rupees Eighty Thousand Only) p.a. (exclusive of out of pocket expenses and applicable taxes).
 The Audit Committee has also received a Certificate from the Cost Auditors certifying their independence and arm's length relationship with the Company.

-The Cost Audit Report was received by the Board of Directors on November 12, 2020 for the Financial Year 2019-20.
-The due date for filing the Cost Audit Report of the Cost Auditor of the Company for the Financial Year ended March 31, 2020 was December 11, 2020.
-The Cost Audit Report was filed in XBRL mode on December 29, 2020.
+The Cost Audit Report was received by the Board of Directors on August 09, 2021 for the Financial Year 2020-21.
+The Cost Audit Report was filed in XBRL mode on March 22, 2022.
 There are no qualifications or adverse remarks in the Cost Audit Report which require any explanation from the Board of Directors.

-In terms of Rule 14 of the Companies (Audit and Auditors) Rules, 2014, the remuneration of cost auditors for financial year 2021-22 is placed for ratification by the Members in the ensuing Annual General Meeting.
+In terms of Rule 14 of the Companies (Audit and Auditors) Rules, 2014, the remuneration of cost auditors for financial year 2022-23 is placed for ratification by the Members in the ensuing Annual General Meeting.